 - SEUM-Users must be members of the local Administrator group on the system hosting the WPM Player that will use them.
 For WPM Players hosted in domains, use the WPM Domain Accounts Configuration Tool to adjust SEUM-User accounts to allow SSO authentication instead.
 See Use local domain accounts as SEUM-User accounts.

 - Passwords are encrypted and you can specify passwords for SEUM-User accounts.

 - When using Group Policy Objects (GPOs) in an environment, adjust Local Security Policies to grant permission to Allow log on locally for all SEUM-User accounts on the local system.
 Otherwise, changes in the user configuration on the local computer will be overwritten with every GPO update.

 - When a GPO is applied, it can block WPM services from using SEUM-User accounts for certain tasks, such as creating WPM worker processes.
 Pay attention to which GPO is used and modify it for WPM, as necessary.

 - If adding SEUM-Users to the local Administrators group still doesn’t help, set up domain users for playback instead local users.

-The original name for WPM was Synthetic End User Monitor (SEUM), a term that is still used to refer to user accounts, some directory names, and WPM system messages.
+The original name for WPM was Synthetic End User Monitor (SEUM), a term that is still used in some directory names and system messages.

-To perform transaction steps in a recording, each WPM worker process requires its own SEUM-User account with the necessary permissions.
-If playback fails due to permission issues, make sure that all SEUM-User accounts belong to the local Administrators group on the Player server.
+To perform a transaction step, each WPM worker process requires its own SEUM-User account with the necessary permissions.
+If playback fails due to permission issues, make sure that all SEUM-User accounts belong to the local Administrators group on the host system.